 Muradi says he sees an almost unlimited variety of subjects and ways to study them through Hampshire's belonging to the Five College Consortium.

 Aside from academics, Muradi is an active member of a number of student groups, including Students of Under-Represented Cultures and Ethnicities (SOURCE) and the Forum of International Students at Hampshire (FISH).
-Although mod housing is usually unavailable to first-year students, Muradi is able to live with other international students in the International Students Mod in Greenwich.
+Muradi is able to live with other international students in the International Students Mod in Greenwich.

-"There couldn't be a better place than Hampshire for me."
+"There couldn't be a better place than Hampshire for me," he says.

-Now in his second semester, Muradi knows exactly where he wants to take his education.
+Now in his second semester, Muradi has a vision for how he will leverage his college education.
 "I want to work with conflict resolution firms in and out of Afghanistan," he says.
 "Mostly through economic development, I would like to make Afghanistan a better place to live."